ClaudiuHKS/AMXXCSTeamBalancerByFragsCSDM/README.md

 # AMXXCSTeamBalancerByFragsCSDM
 https://forums.alliedmods.net/showthread.php?t=161175

-team_balancer_frequency 10.0 // Team check frequency in seconds (float, for example can be 9.125)
+team_balancer_frequency 5.0 // Team check frequency in seconds (float, for example can be 9.125)

+team_balancer_bots_delay 2.5 // Ignored if 'team_balancer_bots' is 1.
+So, after every 'team check above (humans only)' we will 'bots check' every time.
+Apply seconds delay between 'humans check' and 'bots check'.
+To avoid chat spam & stuff.
+This value needs to be smaller than 'team_balancer_frequency' value (float)

+team_balancer_talk_tag "[Team Balancer]" // Chat (talk) tag to use.
+This isn't used in 'print_center' messages.

 team_balancer_te_difference 1 // Maximum difference between terrorists team and counter-terrorists